 How long it takes to remove the air from the jar depends upon the type of food and the size of the jar.
 Most jars will seal within 1 minute.

-Some jars are stubborn though.
-They don’t seem to want to seal.
+Some jars are stubborn though and don’t seem to want to seal.